autotest/autotest-docker/index.rst

 Type-conversion
 -----------------------
-The config parser will attempt to parse each item in the following order: intergers, booleans, floats, then strings.
+The config parser will attempt to parse each item in the following order: integers, booleans, floats, then strings.

-*  Integrers are in the form of simple numbers, eg: "123"
+*  Integers are in the form of simple numbers, eg: "123"
 *  Booleans are in the form 'yes' or 'true', 'no' or 'false' (case insensitive)
 *  Floats are in the form of numbers with decimals eg: "123.456" or "123.0"
 *  All other items will be returned as strings.